git-mirror/wordpress-akismet/readme.txt

 * Fix bug in initial comment check for ipv6 addresses
 * Report comments as ham when they are moved from spam to moderation
 * Report comments as ham when clicking undo after spam
+* Use transition_comment_status action when available instead of older actions for spam/ham submissions

 = 2.2.7 =